gvikei/gvikei.github.io/_posts/2017-09-02-First-Week.md

 Even though what was taught in the class isn't too hard to grasp, much of the Docker stuff doesn't really make sense until one has actually worked with it.
 Thus, I feel like introducing a whole bunch of Docker commands to those who have never touched Docker could be quite overwhelming.

 Apart from that, I found Assertions to be pretty cool, especially when I've only used them for unit testing.
-I'll try to make use of them more in my side-projects and hopefully more bug-free lines of code will be produced in lesser time.
+I'll try to make use of them more in my side-projects and hopefully more bug-free lines of code will be produced in less time.

 Tips of the week
 ---